qwshen/spark-etl-framework/README.md

   ```sql
   select * from features
   ```
-  if the view is global and globalViewAsLocal = true, the global view can be referenced as a local view like in the above query.
+  If the view is global and globalViewAsLocal = true, the global view can be referenced as a local view like in the above query.
 Otherwise:
   ```sql
   select * from global_temp.features
   ```